developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 * The device imager is automatically selected for Barcode-only Templates.
 * The camera is automatically selected for OCR Templates.
 * All [Zebra devices that support SimulScan](../about/#supporteddevices) are equipped with 1D/2D imagers (except early TC70 models).

-Templates work on the principle that the _**location**_ and _**type**_ of data in each region of a form (i.e. barcodes, alpha/numeric characters, signatures, etc.) will remain consistent and that _**only the data will change**_ with each new instance of that form.
-Templates uniquely identify each region and data type of a particular form, allowing SimulScan to capture the data quickly and accurately, and permitting developers to map the acquired data to specific fields of their application.

 For example, a company that receives regular shipments accompanied with a label like the one above could create a [Multi-barcode Template](#2selecttargettype) to map the part number and supplier number from the barcodes in the upper row, and the quantity-received information from the lower row to the corresponding fields of an application.